zxdb/ZXDB/README.md

 * `magreffeats` - associate magazine references to features

-* `members` - associate groups to their list of programs
+* `members` - associate tags to their list of programs
   * `series_seq` - only required for sequenced series

 * `permissions` - associate labels to distribution permissions granted to websites